LimeSoda/LimeSoda_MageMonitoring/README.md

 -----
 Install the extension and navigate to the backend menu `System > Monitoring`.

+The following reports have been added.

 ###Sales

 ####Order Statuses

 Shows the orders counts grouped by Order Status.

+####Order Statuses (excluded orders with Complete statuses)

+Shows the orders counts grouped by Order Status with all orders excluded that have an order status assigned to state 'Complete'.

 Support